Human rights in Estonia: Freedom House

 According to Freedom House, Estonia has wide political rights and civil liberties.
 Political parties are allowed to organize freely and elections have been free and fair.
 Public access to government information are respected and the country has a freedom of the press, although a 2007 report discussed Estonia's Kaitsepolitsei security organs as the nation's political police.
 Also religious freedom is respected in law and in practice.
 Corruption is regarded as a relatively minor problem in Estonia.
 The judiciary is independent and generally free from government interference.
+As of 2023, Freedom House lists Estonia as 94 out of 100 in Freedom in the World.

 United Nations Human Rights Council

 The 2008 report of Special Rapporteur on racism to United Nations Human Rights Council noted the existence of political will by the Estonian State authorities to fight the expressions of racism and discrimination in Estonia.
 According to the report, the representatives of the Russian speaking communities in Estonia saw the most important form of discrimination in Estonia is not ethnic, but rather language-based (Para.
 56).
 The rapporteur expressed several recommendations including strengthening the Chancellor of Justice, facilitating granting citizenship to persons of undefined nationality and making language policy subject of a debate to elaborate strategies better reflecting the multilingual character of society (paras.
 89-92).